Mariano Procópio Museum: The Museum

 Upon the death of Mariano Procópio in 1872, his land was divided between his two sons, Frederico and Alfredo Ferreira Lage.
 Frederico built a large mansion on his land using imported materials from Europe.
 After his sudden death at only 39 years of age in 1901, the property was sold to the Estrada de Ferro Central do Brasil, which in turn transferred it to the Ministry of War, which built its regional military quarters on the plot.

-The Villa Ferreira Lage and the current museum land was inherited by Alfredo, who intended to use the Villa to house a collection he had been accumulating since his childhood.
+The Villa Ferreira Lage and the current museum land were inherited by Alfredo, who intended to use the Villa to house a collection he had been accumulating since his childhood.
 Alfredo grew his collection quickly through the acquisition of pieces in auctions in Brazil and abroad, and through donations given by important figures such as the Duke of Caxias, Afonso Arinos, Rodolfo Bernardelli and Amelia Machado Cavalcanti de Albuquerque (wife of the Viscount of Cavalcanti.)
 Due to the growth of his collection, Alfredo ordered the construction of an attached building.

 On June 23, 1921, the centennial of the birth of Mariano Procópio, Alfredo Ferreira Lage opened the museum to select visitors.
 In that year, Princess Isabel and the Count of Eu were in Juiz de Fora and were able to pay a visit to the museum, having just returned from a recently repealed exile imposed on the royal family by the new republican government in 1889.
 It was during this time that Alfredo announced his intention to donate his collection to the municipality.

 On May 13, 1922, the museum officially opened to the public, including the collection in the newly built annex.